rajatkarahe/Take-Home-Assignment/test_task3/README.md

 ## Extra Credit #1: Secret Encryption Solution
 To implement secret encryption for PostgreSQL credentials:
+- **Secret Implementation:**

+Sensitive database credentials (`POSTGRES_USER and POSTGRES_PASSWORD`) are sourced from an `.env` file within the container's environment.
+To enhance security.

+You consider using a secret management solution like Docker secrets, Kubernetes secrets, or environment encryption tools to further protect these credentials from exposure in plain text.

-- Use Docker secrets or environment variables to securely pass credentials to the containerized application.
+- **Use Docker secrets or environment variables to securely pass credentials to the containerized application.**
 For that follow the below:
 Update the Dockerfile to use docker secrets:
 Dockerfile: